After checking into the hotel on May 28, I had a good sleep.

 This exquisite century-old café is located on the streets of Valletta's central area, and their sheep cheese pastries are particularly delicious.
 Since it is a popular spot, we had to check in.
 I went in and shot a video, and everyone in our group bought and tried their sheep cheese pastries.

-The indoor area of this café is not large, making it feel crowded, but there are many outdoor seats in the square at the entrance, mainly for buying inside and eating outside.
+The indoor area of this café is not large, making it feel crowded, but there are many outdoor seats in the square at the entrance, mainly for customers to buy inside and eat outside.

 The streets of the ancient city are very distinctive.